- Vol 1: General - Topics Chapters Overview

 Purpose: This act declares a national policy of historic preservation to protect, rehabilitate, restore, and reuse districts, sites, buildings, structures, and objects significant in American architecture, history, archaeology and culture.
 Section 106 mandates that federal agencies take into account the effect of an undertaking on a property which is included in, or eligible for inclusion in, the National Register of Historic Places.
-The NHPA establishes the National Register of Historic Places, State Historic Preservation Offices and programs, and the Advisory Council on Historic Preservation (ACHP).
+The National Historic Preservation Act (NHPA) establishes the National Register of Historic Places, State Historic Preservation Offices and programs, and the Advisory Council on Historic Preservation (ACHP).

-Applicability: All properties on or eligible for inclusion on the National Register of Historic Places.
+Applicability: All properties on or eligible for inclusion in the National Register of Historic Places.

 - Identify and determine the effects of project on subject properties.

 - Afford the Advisory Council on Historic Preservation (ACHP) an early opportunity to comment in accordance with 36 CFR 800.